 This should go without saying, but if you aren’t feeling your best, just stay home.
 It may just be a head cold, but don’t unnecessarily put the new baby and parents at risk.

-Any family or friends who will be in close contact with the newborn in the first few months of life should consider getting a booster vaccine of Tdap and a flu shot, if possible.
+Any family or friends who will be in close contact with the newborn in the first few months of life should consider getting the COVID-19 vaccine, a booster vaccine of Tdap and a flu shot, if possible.

 5. Host a virtual or socially distanced gathering